potatoqualitee/psmodulecache/README.md

 ### Inputs

 * `modules-to-cache` - A comma separated list of PowerShell modules to install or cache.
-* `shell-to-use` - The default shell to use.
+* `shell` - The default shell to use.
 Defaults to pwsh.
 Options are pwsh or powershell.
 * `modules-to-cache-final` - Auto-generated module list.
 This is basically a repeat of the first list.
 * `skip-publisher-check` - Skip publisher check during Install-Module.
 Defaults to true.
 * `allow-prerelease` - Allow prerelease during Install-Module.
 Defaults to true.